 Sugar-sweetened beverages did not directly lead to diabetes

-Diet and lifestyle 5. jun 2017 2 min Professor, emerita, PhD, MD Marja-Riitta Taskinen, Professor Jens Juul Holst Written by Morten Busch
+Health and Wellness 5. jun 2017 2 min Professor, emerita, PhD, MD Marja-Riitta Taskinen, Professor Jens Juul Holst Written by Morten Busch

 High intake of sugar-sweetened beverages is often highlighted as a main cause of obesity and type 2 diabetes.
 To find conclusive evidence, researchers therefore gave 66 overweight men without diabetes large quantities of fructose drinks each day for 12 weeks.
 However, this did not immediately affect their sugar metabolism or the ability of insulin to regulate this.